bensteinberg/priorities/README.md

 An experiment with modern tooling, in part in the interest of reducing asset size, is in `vite/`.
 This uses the currently-recommended setup for a Vue app, using Vite, the Composition API, components, and TypeScript.
-It reduces the size of the application by half, from 236K to 116K.
+It reduces the size of the application by around half, though I don't notice much change in load time.